How Keeping My Ears Open Helped Me Land My First Client

 I’m not a risk taker by nature …

-But this past September, I took a bold step that jump-started my writing career … from a source I didn’t expect.
+But last September, I took a bold step that jump-started my writing career … from a source I didn’t expect.

 I simply kept my ears open.
 And found the courage to speak up.